gomex/stone_devops_challenge/README.md

 - You must rise a Jenkins application on any cloud service you chose.
 - Your Jenkins server must be public so we can access with a user that you will provide (with administrator privilege please!).
 - You must use slaves to run your builds on Jenkins.
-- Your job must use continuous integration.
+- Your job must use continuous integration approach.
 - Continuous deployment will be a plus.
 - You must create a Jenkins job that will deploy your app.
 - You might want to use Docker to run your application, if you choose this way it will be a plus, we like containers ;)